thomasjwebb/music-settings/README.md

 The notes are on channel 2, the drums are on channel 1.
 These are best used with [my modified beatstep controller script](https://github.com/thomasjwebb/Bitwig-ArturiaBeatstep) to allow each channel its own input.

-Roland is on channel 10 per Roland's weirdness and its GM mappings, with the last 3 columns unused:
+Roland is on channel 10 per Roland's weirdness and its GM mappings, with the last 3 columns unused (gm is same but channel 1):

 | hi-tom  | mid-tom | low-tom | crash   | crash 2  |
 |---------|---------|---------|---------|----------|